A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

-Two key observations arise from this representation score.
+Two key observations arise from this landmark sensitivity representation score.
 First, as shown in the subplots of Fig \ref{fig:landmark_sensitivity_combined_results}A and in the combined plot Fig \ref{fig:landmark_sensitivity_combined_results}B, there is an initial decrease in landmark sensitivity during the early stages in training, particularly for agents trained with $p > 0.1$.
 This period coincides with the same early period of training where spatial representations develop (as seen from the mean local variance in Sec \ref{sec:spatial_heatmaps}).
-The dip suggests that early representation formation is dominated by learning basic navigation skills, rather than the development of distinct strategies for open and closed trials.
-The higher the $p$, the greater the dip in landmark sensitivity, parallel with less exposure to the landmark.
-On the other hand, the higher the $p$, the more landmark sensitivity is developed by the end of training.
+We hypothesize that the natural tendency of neural networks in this task is to first over-emphasize developing location encodings at the cost of other information.
+Frequent exposure to the landmark however, is preventative for this loss, indicated by a smaller dip in landmark sensitivity the lower $p$ is and the more often and agent sees the landmark.
+However, we also note that as training progresses, higher $p$ agents that progress in navigation skill more quickly eventually overtake lower $p$ agents in landmark representation scores.

-Our second observation focuses on the correlation between shortcut use rates and landmark sensitivity scores, shown in Fig \ref{fig:landmark_sensitivity_combined_results}C. Towards the end of training, agents tend to converge toward optimal performance (100\% shortcut use rate) and consistently develop average landmark sensitivity scores of around 23 (the plotted lines converging at the top right of the plot in Fig \ref{fig:landmark_sensitivity_combined_results}C) regardless of $p$ value.
-With even more training, we expect agents from the lower $p$ values of $0.1$ and $0.2$ might also develop towards this optimum.
+Our second observation focuses on the relationship between shortcut use rates and landmark sensitivity scores, shown in Fig \ref{fig:landmark_sensitivity_combined_results}C. Towards the end of training, higher p agents tend to converge toward optimal performance (100\% shortcut use rate) and consistently develop average landmark sensitivity scores above 20 (the plotted lines converging at the top right of the plot in Fig \ref{fig:landmark_sensitivity_combined_results}C) regardless of $p$ value.
+With even more training, we expect agents with lower $p$ values of $0.1$ and $0.2$ might also develop towards this optimum.
 This convergence indicates that the development of landmark sensitivity is tightly coupled with shortcut taking strategies in our environment.